 HIV/AIDS and Adolescent Health Advocate

-Can you imagine stepping out the front door of your mokhoro (rondavel) taking in the view of valleys falling below you and the mountain peaks disappearing into the distance as your village wakes up in the morning?
-Do you see yourself teaching life skills in a night school for balisana (shepherds) or helping establish youth-friendly health services at your local health center?
-Can you see the light of opportunity and empowerment take hold in an adolescent girl who attends the Girls Leading Our World (GLOW) club you help lead?
+Do you see yourself supporting your host organization to teach life skills in a night school for balisana (shepherds) or helping establish youth-friendly health services at your local health center?
+Can you see the light of opportunity and empowerment take hold in an adolescent girl who attends the Girls Leading Our World (GLOW) club you support leading?
 Bo-‘M’e le Bo-Ntate (Ladies and Gentlemen), take a closer look at the Mountain Kingdom of Lesotho and consider working hand in hand with the Basotho people to deliver on the promise of an HIV/AIDS-free generation.

-In Lesotho, a country completely encircled by the Republic of South Africa, the prevalence of HIV among adults is over 25%.
+In Lesotho, a country completely encircled by the Republic of South Africa, the prevalence of HIV among adults is over 23%.
 Among children, however, the rates are slightly over 2%.
-Adolescents and young people represent the key to ending the HIV epidemic in Lesotho; however, they face many challenges accessing prevention, care, and treatment services, resulting in new infections and lower rates of viral suppression.
+Adolescents and young people represent the key to ending the HIV epidemic in Lesotho, however they face many challenges accessing prevention, care, and treatment services, resulting in new infections and lower rates of viral suppression.

 Volunteer activities may include co-facilitating the following activities:

 • Clubs and camps that provide age and culturally appropriate messaging on HIV prevention.

 • Gender-equitable sessions on HIV/AIDS prevention, care, and treatment.

 • Sessions on positive living for adolescents living with HIV.

 • Sessions on economic-strengthening for groups of orphans and vulnerable children and their caregivers.